austinstewartmsda-stack/Medical-Readmissions/README.md

 group by t.Policy_Period;
 ```

-## Recommendations
-  -- This is where I'm going to put my recommendations based on the data.

 ## Why I built it this way

 I did not want one large query that does everything.